top of page

 It’s hot and it's open.
 If you want to see more animals and have less heat, maybe save this one for winter.

-Like, hypothetically speaking, she may have gently pointed out that after three hours of hiking—and completely forgetting where I had parked—I was about to launch forward into a ditch instead of, you know, reversing like a normal human.
-Purely hypothetical, of course.
+Like, hypothetically speaking, she may have gently pointed out that after three hours of hiking - and completely forgetting where I had parked - I was about to launch forward into a ditch instead of, you know, reversing like a normal human.

-Or, in another totally fabricated scenario, while heading to our post-hike feast in Cullinan, she may have also informed me that the car I instinctively followed turning left in the convoy wasn’t even part of our convoy.
-But again—purely hypothetical.
+Or, in another totally fabricated scenario, while heading to our post-hike feast in Cullinan, she may have also informed me that I may have followed the wrong car out of a convoy - because all vehicles look identical after 10 km of hiking-induced brain fog.

 RATING